 Find out some of the differences between Chapter 7 and Chapter 13.

-In order to remove or strip down a second mortgage or HELOC, the value of your home must have declined enough so that the loan or HELOC is no longer secured by your equity in the home.
-You can demonstrate this by getting a professional appraisal of your home before you file bankruptcy.
-The appraisal must show that the fair market value of your house is so low that if your house were sold there would not be enough money after paying the first mortgage to pay anything to the second mortgage holder.
+Before removing or stripping down a junior mortgage or HELOC, the value of your home must have declined enough so that your home equity is insufficient to cover any portion of the loan or HELOC.
+You can demonstrate this by getting a professional home appraisal before you file bankruptcy.
+The appraisal must show that the fair market value of your house is so low that if, after selling the house and paying the first mortgage, nothing would remain to pay the second or lesser mortgage holder.

-Example: Your balance on your first mortgage is $500,000.
-You have a second mortgage in the amount of $50,000.
-The current market value of your home is $525,000.
-In this scenario, your second mortgage is secured in the amount of $25,000.
-This is because your home value ($525,000) minus the balance of your first mortgage ($500,000) leaves you with $25,000 in equity, which secures part of your second mortgage.
-You will not be able to strip off the second mortgage.
+Example.
+Your balance on your first mortgage is $500,000.
+You have a $50,000 second, and the current market value of your home is $525,000.
+In this scenario, $25,000 secures your second mortgage.
+Here’s the math: Your home value of $525,000 minus the balance of your first $500,00 mortgage leaves you with $25,000 in equity partially securing your second mortgage.
+You won’t be able to strip off the second mortgage.

-If there is only a small difference between the market value of your home and your first mortgage, you may need to have a second appraisal or present additional evidence to prove the current market value of your house and that the second mortgage is wholly unsecured.
+If there is only a small difference between the market value of your home and your first mortgage, you might need to have a second appraisal or present additional evidence to prove the current market value of your house and that the second mortgage is wholly unsecured.
 The burden of proof is on you.